NetApp/netappdvp/docs/install/ndvp_global_config.rst

 #.
 Volume names must be a minimum of 2 characters in length

    This is a Docker client limitation.
 The client will interpret a single character name as being a Windows path. `See bug 25773 <https://github.com/docker/docker/issues/25773>`_.

+#.
+Because Docker Swarm does not orchestrate volume creation across multiple nodes, only the ontap-nas and ontap-san
+drivers will work in Swarm.